andreabravetti/midnight_fetcher_bot_public/README.md

 # Midnight Fetcher Bot

+APPLICATION BROUGHT TO YOU BY PADDY https://x.com/PoolShamrock AND PAUL https://x.com/cwpaulm

 Windows-based NextJS application for user-friendly Midnight mining.
 Generate wallets, manage 1+X addresses, and mine with an intuitive web interface.

 WE TAKE ZEROOO RESPONSIBILITY FOR THIS SO USE IT AT YOUR OWN RISK.